vib-tcp/introduction-github/README.md

 -->

-# Versioning code and documentation with Git & GitHub
+# Introduction to Git & GitHub

 <section>